-Shannon worked on this design collectively with 3 other cohorts from her UBC Permaculture Design Course.
-The Permaculture zone is designed to engage the children in the principals of plant and forest succession.
+PERMACULTURE RE-DESIGN 2017: Designed to engage the children in the principals of forest succession.
 It is a an area where the kids can run and explore through pathways that lead from ground cover into herbaceous perennial beds into thickets filled with berries and roses, into canopy of understory fruit and native trees and ending in the Native Mature forest.
-The zone will use and value diversity in species and offer examples of how high intensity small scale solutions can produce a bounty of fruit and pollinating species.